theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 Vout = -(Vin / (R * C)) * time
 ```

-This can be re-arranged to solve for charge time and therefore the frequency (since change time is the *period* and frequency is the reciprocal of the period):
+This can be re-arranged to solve for charge time and therefore the frequency.
+Since charge time is considered the *period* of the waveform and frequency is the reciprocal of a period:

 ```python
 time = -(C * R * Vout) / Vin